 1. Click the "Apple" icon and then click on "System Preferences."

 2. Click on "Accessibility."
 Look to the left and scroll down the sidebar until you see "Mouse & Trackpad".
 Click on it.

 3. There will be many options for you to play around with but you only need to adjust "Double-click speed".
 Move the slider of the "Double-click speed" until it's somewhere near the middle.
 That's as close as you can get to medium speed, which should suffice for most users; unless you have the fastest fingers in town, then you can pull the slider all the way to "Fast."

 The main reason you would want to change these settings is if you realize your mouse cursor is too responsive; too sensitive and fast!
 That's not a good thing, contrary to what you might think.
 Because you're left unable to actually do anything in good time.
 To alter the settings, do this:

 1. Click the "Apple" icon.
 Select "System Preferences", then select "Trackpad."

-2. There’s a slider at the bottom under “Tracking speed”.
-It determines how sensitive and responsive the pointer is, so move the slider to “Slow” if you want less response; to “Fast” if you want a greater response.
+2. There's a slider at the bottom under "Tracking speed".
+It determines how sensitive and responsive the pointer is, so move the slider to "Slow" if you want less response; and to "Fast" if you want a greater response.

-Alas, this is probably worst of the three issues because it renders your trackpad completely useless; kaput; dead and gone; adieu.
-You get the idea, don’t you?
+Alas, this is probably the worst of the three issues because it renders your trackpad completely useless; kaput; dead and gone; adieu.
+You get the idea, don't you?

 Okay, it was fun scaring you, but back to business now.
 Even if this happens to your trackpad, it could still be a simple issue with its settings.
 You can find out by running a test: